 Jewish Studies students can structure their course work according to their specific areas of interest.
 Majors are encouraged to study at The Hebrew University's Rothberg International School in Jerusalem (a co-sponsored program with IU Overseas Study) during a semester or both semesters of their junior year.
 The program offers generous scholarships to support study in Israel.

 The Robert A. and Sandra S. Borns Jewish Studies Program is considered one of the premier Jewish Studies programs in the world.
 The program is a lively center of learning, and a supportive community where faculty and staff inspire students to discover and explore their passions.

-The interdisciplinary degree is easily combined with other majors and prepares students for a variety of rewarding career paths including professional schools, such as law, medicine, business, and careers in public administration, government service, education, communal service, foreign service, the rabbinate, the ministry, the cantorate, as well as graduate studies in religion, international relations, history, foreign languages, and social work.
+The interdisciplinary degree is easily combined with other majors and prepares students for a variety of rewarding career paths including professional schools, such as law, medicine, business, and careers in public administration, government service, non-profit, education, communal service, foreign service, the rabbinate, the ministry, the cantorate, as well as graduate studies in religion, international relations, history, foreign languages, and social work.